-E. Bright Wilson Award In Spectroscopy
+E. Bright Wilson Award in Spectroscopy

-Barbara received a B.A. from Hofstra University in 1974.
-He received a Ph.D. in chemistry from Brown University in 1978, where he worked with Ronald G. Lawler.
-Following a postdoctoral stint at Bell Laboratories with Peter M. Rentzepis and Louis E. Brus, he joined the faculty at the University of Minnesota in 1980, rising through the ranks to become the 3M-Alumni Distinguished Professor of Chemistry.
-In 1998, he moved to UT Austin, where he now is a chemistry professor and director of the Center for Nano & Molecular Science & Technology.
+Flynn, 71, received a B.S. from Yale University in 1960.
+He then studied under Wilson and John D. Baldeschwieler at Harvard University, where he earned an M.A. in 1962 and a Ph.D. in 1965.
+After a postdoc at Massachusetts Institute of Technology, he joined the Columbia faculty in 1967.

-Barbara was named a fellow of the American Academy of Arts & Sciences in 1999.
-In 2003, he was named a fellow of the American Association for the Advancement of Science.
-And in 2006, he was elected as a member of the National Academy of Sciences.
+A member of the National Academy of Sciences and the American Academy of Arts & Sciences, he has received numerous other honors including the Herbert P. Broida Award from the American Physical Society in 2003 and the Presidential Teaching Award from Columbia in 2000.
+In addition to overseeing some 40 Ph.D. students during his career, Flynn is also a proud grandfather.

-He will present his award address before the Division of Physical Chemistry.
+Flynn will present the award address before the Division of Physical Chemistry.

 Join the conversation